 “Golfers are a high-risk category risk for skin cancer due to their exposure to the sun.
 As they age, golfers become more and more of a risk for skin cancer due to their cumulative exposure to the sun,” said Taylor Sheridan, MoleSafe’s Manager of Operations.
 “It is our experience that a majority of people do not take the necessary precautions to protect their skin.”

 Said NJSGA executive director Kevin Purcell: “The high risk of skin cancer and melanoma is an inherent danger for golfers .
-Our partnership with MoleSafe will not only help New Jersey golfers understand how to manage the risk, but work to elevate awareness of skin cancer on a much broader, strategic level.
+Our partnership with MoleSafe will not only help New Jersey golfers understand how to manage the risk, but work to elevate skin cancer awareness on a much broader, strategic level.
 The pervasive impact of skin cancer in society today warrants a far greater need for awareness than exists today.
 MoleSafe provides a means of early detection with state-of-the-art, non-invasive technology.”

-The MoleSafe Skin Surveillance Program was created over the last 15 years to overcome many of the shortcomings of conventional skin cancer practices.
+The MoleSafe Skin Surveillance Program was created over the last 15 years to overcome many of the shortcomings of conventional skin cancer awareness practices.
 To date more than 250,000 patients have taken advantage of the Skin Surveillance Program technology to benchmark and monitor their skin for the early signs of skin cancer.
 The most effective means of detecting skin cancer, primarily melanoma, is to identify changes in the skin.
 The Skin Surveillance Program has been proven to identify melanomas earlier than traditional methods and with a significant reduction in excisions/biopsies.

 “At MoleSafe, our approach is proactive and comprehensive, utilizing the latest in dermatoscopic detection, diagnosis and serial monitoring technology.
 Our MoleSafe Skin Surveillance Program has the reliable accuracy to reveal skin cancer and melanoma at the earliest possible stage for fast, effective treatment.
 In fact, it is now the world’s most advanced detection and surveillance system for the early detection of skin cancers, including the deadly melanoma,” said CEO Kevin Sheridan.